StatCan/aaw-security-proposal/06-kubernetes.md

 that enables fine-grained control over a user's permissions within the cluster.

-> **Recommendation KUBE-RBAC-01**: That 3 distinct Azure AD groups
+> **Recommendation KUBE-RBAC-01**: That the following Azure AD groups
-> be created to align with three Kubernetes roles.
+> be created to align with Kubernetes roles:
 >
 > 1. **DAaaS-Breakglass-Admins**: Full administrative access
 >    to the entire system, including user namespaces.